id/emqx-docs/en_US/configuration/dashboard.md

 - `token_expired_time`

   JWT token expiration time.
 It is equivalent to "browser session expiration time".
 When a user logs in, EMQX generates a JWT token along with a refresh token.
 The session is automatically renewed before expiration.
 The default value is `60m`.

+- `password_expired_time`

+  Set the expiration time for the user's password used to log in to the Dashboard, such as `1h`.
+After this time, the user must change their password when logging into the Dashboard.
+The default value `0` means the password never expires.

 - `cors`